-The chart below (page 57) reflects overall reporting of satisfaction in the previous 6 months prior to the reporting period.
-The reporting periods are Initial, 6 months, 12 months, 18 months, and discharge.
+The chart below (page 50) reflects overall reporting of satisfaction in the previous 6 months prior to the reporting period.
+The reporting periods are Initial, 6 months, 12 months, 18 months, 24 months, and discharge.
 As reflected in the chart, a majority of youth/caregivers report being "very satisfied" or "extremely satisfied" with their services at each reporting period.
 Of note, this is not all paired data (Youth 1 at initial versus Youth 1 at 6 months for instance), but it still reflects a pattern of satisifaction with FCSS services from intake through discharge.

-The chart below represents all discharged youth/caregiver's reported satisfaction.
-Nearly ninety percent (89.8%) of all youth/caregivers report to be "extremely satisfied" (69.4%) or "very satisfied" (19.4%) with their services.
-No families reported dissatisfaction with services at discharge.
+The chart above represents all 6-22 y/o youth/caregiver's reported satisfaction.
+Of note is the reported satisfaction of youth/caregiver's at time of discharge from All 4 Youth services.
+Nearly ninety four percent (93.8%) of all youth/caregivers discharged (423 total) report to be either "extremely satisfied" (64.3%) or "very satisfied" (29.5%) with services received.